BNFC/bnfc/docs/lbnf.rst

       _.
 Exp2 ::= Exp3 ;
       _.
 Exp3 ::= "(" Exp ")" ;

-Because of the total coverage of these coercions, it does not matter if the integer indicating the highest level (here ``3``) is bigger than the highest level actually occurring, or if there are some other levels without productions in the grammar.
+Because of the total coverage of these coercions, it does not matter whether the integer indicating the highest level (here ``3``) is bigger than the highest level actually occurring, or whether there are some other levels without productions in the grammar.
 However, unused levels may bloat the generated parser definition file (e.g., the Happy file in case of Haskell) unless the backend implements some sort of dead-code removal.
-At the time of writing, no backend implements such clever analysis.
+(As of October 2020, no backend implements such clever analysis.)

 ..
 HINT::
    Coerced categories (e.g. ``Exp2``) can also be used in other rules.
 For